yertto/kodi_event/README.md

 [Home Assistant - Kodi](https://www.home-assistant.io/integrations/kodi) ([View Source](https://github.com/home-assistant/core/tree/dev/homeassistant/components/kodi)) is a Home Assistant integration to control a [Kodi](https://kodi.tv) multimedia system.

-However I wanted to use Kodi's [Event Server](https://kodi.wiki/view/EventServer) so I could use button events to drive the UI and Home Assistant didn't appear to do that.
+However I wanted to use Kodi's [Event Server](https://kodi.wiki/view/EventServer) so I could use button events to drive the UI and Home Assistant integration didn't appear to do that.

 In particular I want to send `Left` and `Right` button events so I can use the [Skip Steps](https://kodi.wiki/view/Skip_steps) to incrementally skip.

 I only found one alternative that would connect to the Event Server.

-However to run in my Home Assistant it needs to be able to run with the *very* minimal resources used by [BusyBox](https://busybox.net)
+However to run as a script in my Home Assistant it needs to be able to run with the *very* minimal resources used by [BusyBox](https://busybox.net)
 > BusyBox combines tiny versions of many common UNIX utilities into a single small executable.
 It provides replacements for most of the utilities you usually find in GNU fileutils, shellutils, etc. The utilities in BusyBox generally have fewer options than their full-featured GNU cousins; however, the options that are included provide the expected functionality and behave very much like their GNU counterparts.
 BusyBox provides a fairly complete environment for any small or embedded system.

-So I went with `bash` & BusyBox's version of `xxd`.
+So I made this tool to work _just_ using `bash` & BusyBox's version of `xxd`.

-And remarkably enough, they seem to achieve everything the python library does.
+(And remarkably enough, it appears to achieve everything the python library does.)

 ## Testing
 The tests can be run with:
  * `make test`

-These tests make "golden test" assertions against pre-created binary packets.
+These tests make "[golden test](https://en.wikipedia.org/wiki/Characterization_test)" assertions against pre-created binary packets.

-(that have been manually tested against Kodi v20.1.0) ie. by running:
+The packets have been manually tested and confirmed to work against Kodi [v20.1-Nexus](https://github.com/xbmc/xbmc/tree/20.1-Nexus)

+ie. by running:
  * `cat shpecs/support/NOTIFICATION/10chars_with_title.bin | EVENT_SERVER_HOST=$kodi_host kodi_event_send`
  * `cat shpecs/support/BUTTON/R1-info.bin                  | EVENT_SERVER_HOST=$kodi_host kodi_event_send`

 Or run interactively using:
  * `kodi_event-test_menu`

 Or run using the generic `kodi_event` command setting a different packet type (pt):
  * `            pt=BUTTON       kodi_event escape`
    * along with other button names for the default `map_name=KB` found in [keyboard.xml](https://github.com/xbmc/xbmc/blob/5ec39d778c6b62e3a229f6a20ebd4e4aa96ecead/system/keymaps/keyboard.xml)